 ONWARD Announces Participation at Upcoming Events

-/EIN News/ -- EINDHOVEN, the Netherlands, LAUSANNE, Switzerland, and BOSTON, MA USA, Jan.
+EINDHOVEN, the Netherlands, LAUSANNE, Switzerland, and BOSTON, MA USA, Jan.
 16, 2023 (GLOBE NEWSWIRE) -- ONWARD Medical N.V.
-(Euronext: ONWD), the medical technology company creating innovative therapies to restore movement, independence, and health in people with spinal cord injury, today announced that management will participate in the following events in the upcoming weeks:
+ONWD, the medical technology company creating innovative therapies to restore movement, independence, and health in people with spinal cord injury, today announced that management will participate in the following events in the upcoming weeks:

 -